 System Analyser, MyCalc and Expert Mode

-Selector.
-System Analyser works by tabulating the performance for individual system
+Bet Selector's System Analyser module is part of System Selector.
+It works by tabulating the performance for individual system

 rule criteria.
 For example System Analyser will show you the number of